happywhy0928/final-project-4501/README.md

 # Details
 Group Name and Section: Carrie and Honyu, Section 1

-Team member UNIS: [kx2162,    ]
+Team member UNIS: [kx2162, hw2801]

-Link to our application:
+Our application: map link：   /map
+                 A view that lists all squirrel sightings with links to view each sighting： /sighting A view to update a particular sighting：/sightings/<unique-squirrel-id>
+                 A view to create a new sighting： /sightings/add A view with general stats about the sightings： /sightings/stats